 In old times, setting up an online store was a very hefty and expensive task – you had to get a server, configure it, develop a website, and develop various tools to manage daily needs.
 The worst part is that you had to hire a team of developers to manage the entire ecosystem to ensure your website runs smoothly.

 But today, anyone can start an eCommerce business at a minimal cost.

-Shopify is one of the best eCommerce platforms for building an online store.
+And the best way to start your eCommerce entrepreneurial journey is with a Shopify store.
+It is one of the best eCommerce platforms to start an online store.
 It is a subscription-based platform that allows you to create your online store & leverage its eCommerce solutions like displaying products online, tracking inventory, accepting payments, calculating shipping and tax rates, and much more.